 There have been some amazing champions since the event started.
 Chuck Congdon holds the record for the most wins (39, 47, 50, 52, and 62) while Al Mengert holds the record for the most consecutive wins (63, 64, and 65).
 The current tournament record is held by PGA Professional Tim Feenstra of Broadmoor GC (2011), and PGA Member Jeff Gove (2012).

-PGA Professional Chris Griffin of Tacoma C&GC (Lakewood, WA) won the Sterling Bank Washington Open Invitational and first place check of $6,000.
-He won by two strokes over amateur Erik Hanson of Sahalee CC (Sammamish, WA).
+PGA Professional Chris Griffin of Tacoma C&GC won the Washington Open Invitational last year and first place check of $6,000.
+He won by two strokes over amateur Erik Hanson of Sahalee CC.